The 7 Best Ways to Track Employee Training Progress and Results

 We recommend aligning your method for tracking employee training progress with your training goals and available resources.
 For example, creating a basic survey with free software will be enough in some cases, as with gathering informal feedback.
 However, you may also need a comprehensive analysis of an employee’s skills, which will be easier to accomplish with a learning management system.

-Training data refers to the quantitative information collected during and after employee training sessions.
-This data includes metrics like course enrollment numbers, attendance, completion rates, time spent on each course, etc.
+Learning analytics refers to the quantitative information collected during and after training sessions using employee training software.
+This training data includes metrics like course enrollment numbers, attendance, completion rates, time spent on each course, etc.

 This information helps you monitor and analyze the overall engagement and participation in employee training programs.
-For example, you can identify which courses lose participants (their course attrition rates), how much time employees dedicate to online learning platforms, and whether they complete training modules by the deadlines
+For example, you can identify which courses lose participants (their course attrition rates), how much time employees dedicate to online learning platforms, and whether they complete training modules by the deadlines.
+Learning management software enables organizations to gather and interpret this data efficiently.

-Training data is most useful when you need a bird’s-eye view of how your training programs are performing.
+Learning analytics is most useful when you need a bird’s-eye view of how your training programs are performing.
 This method is particularly beneficial for tracking mandatory training, ensuring compliance, and identifying general trends in your training efforts.
+It also supports the creation of action plans to address gaps and improve outcomes.

 2. Pre- and post-training assessments